 Discount Rate - The discount rate used to measure the total pension liability for PERS was 6.28% and 5.66% as of June 30, 2019 and 2018, respectively.
 The discount rate used to measure the total pension liability for PFRS was 6.85% and 6.51% as of June 30, 2019 and 2018, respectively.
 This single blended discount rate was based on the long-term expected rate of return on pension plan investments of 7.00% as of June 30, 2019 and 2018, and a municipal bond rate of 3.50% and 3.87% as of June 30, 2019 and 2018, respectively, based on the Bond Buyer GO 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-For June 30, 2019, the projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be based on 70% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions form plan members will be made at the current member contributions from employers will be made based on the contribution rate in the most recent fiscal year.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2057 for PERS and 2076 for PERS as of June 30, 2019, and 2046 for PERS and 2062 for PFRS as of June 30, 2018, and the municipal bond rate was applied to projected benefit payments through 2057 for PERS and 2076 for PERS and 2062 for PFRS as of June 30, 2019, and 2076 for PFRS as of June 30, 2019, and 2046 for PERS and 2062 for PERS and 2076 for PERS and 2076 for PERS as of June 30, 2018, and the municipal bond rate was applied to projected benefit payments through 2057 for PERS and 2076 for PERS as of June 30, 2018, and the municipal bond rate was applied to projected benefit payments through 2057 for PERS and 2076 for PERS and 2062 for PFRS as of June 30, 2018, and
+For June 30, 2019, the projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be based on 70% of the actuarially determined contribution for the State employer and 100% of actuarially determined contributions for the local employers.
+For June 30, 2018, the projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be made based on the contribution rate in the most recent fiscal year.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2057 for PERS and 2076 for PFRS as of June 30, 2019, and 2046 for PERS and 2062 for PFRS as of June 30, 2018, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.

 Change in Assumptions - For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2019, the discount rate increased 0.62% to 6.28% while the long-term expected rate of return remained at 7.00%.
-For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2019, the discount rate increased 0.34% to 6.85% while the long-term expected rate of return remained at 7.00%.
-For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2019, the discount rate increased 0.34% to 6.85% while the long-term expected rate of return remained at 7.00%.
+For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2019, the discount rate increased 0.34% to 6.85% while the long-term expected rate of return remained at 7.00%.
 For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2018, the discount rate increased 0.66% to 5.66% while the long-term expected rate of return remained at 7.00%.
-For the valuation used in the measurement of the net pension liability for PERS as of June 30, 2018, the discount rate increased 0.37% to 6.51% while the long-term expected rate of return remained at 7.00%.
+For the valuation used in the measurement of the net pension liability for PFRS as of June 30, 2018, the discount rate increased 0.37% to 6.51% while the long-term expected rate of return remained at 7.00%.